linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 Te _D_ S schedule is the demand schedule for forward exchange of speculators; it cuts the vertical axis at

-\$1.22/£1.
-Tis means that \$1.22/£1 represents the average forecast of speculators since at this rate speculators

-would be neither net purchasers nor sellers of forward pounds.
-However, because speculators on average

-expect the pound to depreciate more than is indicated by the forward exchange rate, they are net sellers of

-pounds forward if the rate is above \$1.22/£1 (because they expect to be able to buy pounds in the future at a

-better rate than they sold them) and net purchasers of pounds forward if the forward rate is below \$1.22/£1
+\ $ 1.22/£1.
+Tis means that \ $ 1.22/£1 represents the average forecast of speculators since at this rate speculators would be neither net purchasers nor sellers of forward pounds.
+However, because speculators on average expect the pound to depreciate more than is indicated by the forward exchange rate, they are net sellers of pounds forward if the rate is above \ $ 1.22/£1 (because they expect to be able to buy pounds in the future at a better rate than they sold them) and net purchasers of pounds forward if the forward rate is below \ $ 1.22/£1

 (because they expect to be able to sell in the future at a better rate than they purchased them).

-Ultimately, the arbitrage formula as given by CIP is crucial to the forward rate which is determined along

-the arbitrage schedule AA at \$1.30/£1.
+Ultimately, the arbitrage formula as given by CIP is crucial to the forward rate which is determined along the arbitrage schedule AA at \ $ 1.30/£1.
 At this rate, hedgers happen to be net purchasers of pounds given by

 _D_ H1 while speculators happen to be net sellers of pounds given by _D_ S1.
-Since the net purchases of hedgers

-exceed the net sales of speculators, then there is pressure for the forward rate to rise above \$1.22/£1, which

-induces arbitrageurs to be net sellers of pounds forward (constituting net sales equal to _D_ H1 – _D_ S1) so as to clear

-the forward exchange market.
+Since the net purchases of hedgers exceed the net sales of speculators, then there is pressure for the forward rate to rise above \ $ 1.22/£1, which induces arbitrageurs to be net sellers of pounds forward (constituting net sales equal to _D_ H1 – _D_ S1) so as to clear the forward exchange market.

 Speculators are at work in both the spot and forward exchange markets.
-If they decide that the current spot

-rate is overvalued they may sell spot so that the currency depreciates; if interest rates do not change then both

-the spot and forward exchange rates depreciate.
-Similarly, if speculators feel that the currency is overvalued

-forward then they will sell forward and both the forward and spot exchange quotations will depreciate.
-Hence,

-arbitrage ties the spot and forward exchange market quotations together via the CIP condition.
-Speculation

-and hedging may be thought of as determining the level of the spot and forward exchange quotations.
+If they decide that the current spot rate is overvalued they may sell spot so that the currency depreciates; if interest rates do not change then both the spot and forward exchange rates depreciate.
+Similarly, if speculators feel that the currency is overvalued forward then they will sell forward and both the forward and spot exchange quotations will depreciate.
+Hence, arbitrage ties the spot and forward exchange market quotations together via the CIP condition.
+Speculation and hedging may be thought of as determining the level of the spot and forward exchange quotations.

 1.11 CONCLUSIONS

-Te need for a foreign exchange market arises because international trade in goods/services and !nancial

-assets almost always involves the exchange of di$ering national currencies.
-Were the world economy to have

-a single currency, then a foreign exchange market would not exist.
-Te modern foreign exchange market is

-truly a global market and is characterized by a huge volume of daily transactions.
+Te need for a foreign exchange market arises because international trade in goods/services and !nancial assets almost always involves the exchange of di $ ering national currencies.
+Were the world economy to have a single currency, then a foreign exchange market would not exist.
+Te modern foreign exchange market is truly a global market and is characterized by a huge volume of daily transactions.

-Much of the topic of international !nance is about the forces that determine exchange rate movements

-and the implications of these movements for trade and economic growth and the development of the world

-economy.
-When conducting an economic analysis of the e$ects of exchange rate changes, it proves useful to

-distinguish between the real and nominal exchange rates and between bilateral and e$ective exchange rates,

-depending upon the purpose of the particular analysis being undertaken.
+Much of the topic of international !nance is about the forces that determine exchange rate movements and the implications of these movements for trade and economic growth and the development of the world economy.
+When conducting an economic analysis of the e $ ects of exchange rate changes, it proves useful to distinguish between the real and nominal exchange rates and between bilateral and e $ ective exchange rates, depending upon the purpose of the particular analysis being undertaken.

-Governments are not indi$erent to movements in the value of their currencies in the foreign exchange

-market, and on occasions they intervene in an attempt to influence the rate of exchange at which their

-currencies are traded.
-Indeed, many governments have for various reasons decided to peg their exchange

-rates, such as the Hong Kong dollar tied to the US dollar.
+Governments are not indi $ erent to movements in the value of their currencies in the foreign exchange market, and on occasions they intervene in an attempt to influence the rate of exchange at which their currencies are traded.
+Indeed, many governments have for various reasons decided to peg their exchange rates, such as the Hong Kong dollar tied to the US dollar.

-Although exchange rates may move quite substantially at times, this is not necessarily disruptive to

-international trade as companies can protect themselves against exchange risk by hedging in the forward

-exchange market.
-For many countries, the depreciation or devaluation of their currencies is an important

-mechanism for maintaining their international competitiveness and trade volumes.
+Although exchange rates may move quite substantially at times, this is not necessarily disruptive to international trade as companies can protect themselves against exchange risk by hedging in the forward exchange market.
+For many countries, the depreciation or devaluation of their currencies is an important mechanism for maintaining their international competitiveness and trade volumes.

 _Further Reading for_ _Chapter 1_ _can be found at the end of the book._